Go there instead of ignoring - how previously unreached target groups can be reached with STEM offers

 Securing skilled workers in the STEM field is a key challenge.
 In order to master these, we have to inspire and qualify young people for STEM subjects.
 There is still a lot of untapped potential here.
 For example, children and young people who, for various reasons, have not yet found access to (MINT) educational opportunities.

-We would like to take a closer look: Who are these groups of young people who are hardly or not at all reached by STEM offers?
+We would like to take a closer look: Who are these groups of young people whose potential is (can) be easily overlooked?
 Which factors play a role?
-Which designations are used?
-And how must offers be tailored to reach this group(s)?
+Which terms are used?
+And how do offers have to be tailored to reach this group(s)?

 You can download the full text as a PDF here: